Baton Rouge

 If you or a loved one has been impacted by a crane accident in Baton Rouge, contact our firm as soon as possible.
 You may be eligible to pursue substantial financial compensation, and our experienced lawyers are here to guide you.
 We offer complimentary initial consultations and are prepared to help you fight for the justice and recovery you deserve.

-Our dedicated crane accident attorneys in Baton Rouge have decades of experience and a deep commitment to the well-being of our community.
+Our dedicated crane accident attorneys have decades of experience and a deep commitment to the well-being of our community.
 Whether a case involves a worksite near the Mississippi River, a downtown development, or an accident within one of Baton Rouge's industrial zones, we understand the unique challenges these claims present.
-What's more, our attorneys know how to push back against insurance company and employer efforts to dispute allegations of unsafe practices or regulatory violations.
+What's more, our attorneys know how to push back against the insurance company or your employer's efforts to dispute allegations of unsafe practices or regulatory violations.
 We have recovered over $1 billion for the injured, and we are ready to fight for you too.

 Call (225) 209-9943 or contact us online to get started with a free consultation.